 Chile Travel Tips

-Some Chilean locations are worldwide known, like Torres del Paine, San Pedro de Atacama, and Easter Island, but in our opinion, you should make an effort to get to know as well the following locations:
+Some Chilean locations are worldwide known, like Torres del Paine, San Pedro de Atacama, and Easter Island, but in our opinion, you should try to get to know the following locations as well:

 1. Valle de Elqui (6 hours north of Santiago), a peaceful area with clear skies, and beautiful little towns, like Pisco Elqui.